wujun4code/docs-en/views/realtime-guide.md

 ### Compatibility

-LeanCloud real-time sdk for JavaScript can run on the following platforms(or browsers):
+LeanCloud real-time SDK for JavaScript can run on the following platforms(or browsers):

 - Browsers/WebView
   - IE 10+ / Edge